strawberries growing in a raised bed with a mesh cover draped over top to protect from critters and birds

 This year we had a lot of apricots on one section of the tree.
 We took some row cover fabric (the lightest weight) and casually draped it around the branch.
 I didn’t want to hold in too much heat.
 Again, it wasn’t a perfect solution, but we got to eat 90 percent of the apricots.

 A newer development in my garden (2022 or 2023) has been using mesh tree bags to protect entire young fruit trees.
 As you can see below, this worked for our fuyu persimmon tree.
 The mesh tree bags come in two variations—one has a zipper closure and one is just a drawstring closure.
 Based on experience, we prefer the zipper closure more.
-Again, this is a product that be used year after year.
+Again, these mesh tree bags are a product that can be used year after year.

 mesh tree bag covering persimmon tree to protect fruit in the garden